Jammy2211/PyAutoLens/docs/general/configs.rst

         Agg (outputs to .fits / .png but doesn't'display figures during a run on your computer screen)

+The ``plots.ini`` config file customizes every image that is output to hard-disk during a model-fit.

+The ``include.ini`` config file customizes every feature that appears on plotted images by default (e.g. crtiical curves, a mask, light profile centres, etc.).

 priors
 ------

-These config files are found at 'autolens_workspace/config/priors' and they contain the default priors and related variables for every model-component in a project, using .json format files (as opposed to .ini. for most config files).
+These config files are found at 'autolens_workspace/config/priors' and they contain the default priors and related variables for every light profile and mass profile when it is used as a model.
+They appear as follows:

-The autolens workspace contains example json_prior files for the 1D data fitting problem.
-An example entry of the json configs for the ``sigma`` parameter of the ``Gaussian`` class is as follows:

 .. code-block:: bash

-    "Gaussian": {
+    "SphIsothermal": {
-        "sigma": {
+        "einstein_radius": {
             "type": "Uniform",
             "lower_limit": 0.0,
-            "upper_limit": 30.0,
+            "upper_limit": 4.0,
             "width_modifier": {
                 "type": "Absolute",
                 "value": 0.2